Meet Wolverhampton CEP Steering Group Members:

 Ciarán held the post as Head of Woodwind at Birmingham Music Service from 2009.
 In June 2013, he was awarded honorary membership of Birmingham Conservatoire, for his innovative partnership work in the field of Music Education.
 Later, in 2014, he was appointed as the Head of Music Service within Services for Education in Birmingham.
 In 2018 the Service won the Music Education Council Major Award for its pioneering leadership of the Music Education Hub.
 He is now the Head of Music Service at the City of Wolverhampton Council from September 2018.

 Trevelyan Wright is CEO of Newhampton Arts Centre.
 Before coming to Wolverhampton in 2018 he spent a decade in Stoke-on-Trent working for B Arts and has held senior arts education positions at cultural organisations including Birmingham Rep, The Royal Shakespeare Company, Compton Verney Museum and Art Gallery, and Salisbury Playhouse.

-Development Co-ordinator for Wolverhampton CEP and freelance artist educator specialising in working with young people to enable their voices to be heard.
+Development Co-ordinator for Wolverhampton CEP and #WvSameDifference youth festival and freelance artist educator specialising in working with young people to enable their voices to be heard.

 Pamela Cole-Hudson is CEO and Artistic Director of Gazebo Theatre, where she has worked for 22 years.
 Gazebo are one of the longest standing Theatre In Education companies still in existence in the UK, and will be joining Arts Council England’s National Portfolio for the first time in April 2023.
 Gazebo provide a raft of applied and community Arts programmes, creative and cultural industries training, out of school hours activities for children and young people, national professional touring and mentoring support for young people facing significant barriers.
 Gazebo are an Arts Award and AIM centre, providing registered qualifications.